Ebino Uwae Station: Lines

 The station is served by the Kitto Line and is located 48.6 km from the starting point of the line at Miyakonojō.

 Layout

 The station consists of a side platform serving a single track at grade.
 There is no station building but a simple shed has been set up at the station entrance to serve as a waiting room.
 A ramp leads up to the platform from there.
 A bike shed is provided nearby.

-Adjacent stations

 History

 The station was opened by Japanese National Railways (JNR) on 5 July 1957 with the name Uwae Station (上江駅) as an additional station on the existing track of the Kitto Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.
 The station was renamed Ebino Uwae on 1 November 1990.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 15 passengers (boarding only) per day.